RobinLWilson/Project_4/README.md

 ## Overview and Project Goals

-Welcome to the Human Resources Attrition Analysis Project!
+Welcome to our Human Resources Attrition Analysis Project!
 This project focuses on utilizing data analytics to understand and analyze employee attrition within an organization.
+In other words, we want to understand why a person leaves a company because reducing turnover costs helps companies operate more efficiently.
 As a data analyst, our role is crucial in uncovering patterns, identifying key factors, and providing actionable insights to help the HR department make informed decisions.

 ## Questions the team hopes to answer